mikesabat/podstars/README.md

  Add ++++++++ CONTROLLER#ACTION to puts in controllers. check

 pull all of episodes, not just the first 10.
  When we add an episode to a star, remove it from potential episode list.

+May 29 -Template PUSH THIS LATER

   - Download Audio for episode and put it in player on the site.